2-alchemists/krossboard-ui/README.md

 # Overview
-`krossboard-ui` is the interface component of [Krossboard](https://github.com/2-alchemists/krossboard).
+`krossboard-ui` is the user interface component of [Krossboard](https://github.com/2-alchemists/krossboard).

 Key features of Krossboard: